Violeta-Carvalho/DSCSA-Chat-Bot-RAG/README.md

 # DSCSA AI

 This is a Chat Bot made with the RAG (Retrieval-Augmented Generation) technique.
 It was built on Llama 3.2, and with a PDF describing the DSCSA.
 It is a PoC for creating an LLM which explains and describes the details of the DSCSA law, and how it applies GS1 concepts.
-It contains the Chat Bot page, and a page with the file it was built with.
+It contains the Chat Bot page, and a page with the files it was built with.

 # Installation